commonmark/commonmark-spec/README.md

     an indented code block.

 -   Changing bullet characters, or changing from bullets to numbers or vice versa, starts a new list.
-I think that is almost always going to be the writer's intent.
+We think that is almost always going to be the writer's intent.

 -   The number that begins an ordered list item may be followed by